- Symptoms & Signs

 Facts You Should Know About Acute Kidney Failure

-The kidneys are a pair of small (about the size of your fist-sized,) bean-shaped organs that lie on either side of your the spine locatedat just below your the lowest ribs.
-They filter by-products and toxins from your the blood and preserve the balance of bodily fluids and electrolytes.
+The kidneys are a pair of small (about the size of your fist) bean-shaped organs that lie on either side of your spine, located just below the lowest ribs.
+They filter by-products and toxins from the blood and preserve the balance of bodily fluids and electrolytes.

-The kidneys regulate the amount of various substances in the blood and the amount of water in the body.
+- The kidneys regulate the number of various substances in the blood and the amount of water in the body.